aardappel/lobster/lobster/docs/source/philosophy.md

     global state for that), which relates to being able to add threading features and potentially write a visual debugger in Lobster itself.

--   A typechecker to catch more errors at compile time.

 -   A high-level optimizer

 -   An LLVM backend

 -   Make the VM file format simpler, smaller, and more self-contained.